Church of St Mary and All Saints, Whalley: Interior and fittings

-The south porch was added in 1844, but the doorway into the church contains parts of the pillars from the Norman church of the 11th century.
+The south porch was added in 1844 but the doorway into the church contains parts of the pillars from the Norman church of the 11th century.
 The octagonal font of yellow gritstone dates from the 15th century while the oak cover 17th century.
 The nave measures 72 ft by 24 ft and has four bays.
 It is in the Early English style.
-The north arcade has round piers and the south arcade has octagonal piers; all have moulded caps and bases.
+The north arcade has round piers while those in the south arcade are octagonal; all have moulded caps and bases.
 The arcade arches are pointed and double-chamfered.

 Of particular interest inside the church is the furniture.
-Indeed, Jenkins, in his England's Thousand Best Churches, suggests that ".. the church could qualify as a museum of ecclesiastical seating".
-On the north aisle is a churchwarden's pew, which seats eight, dating from 1690, then a constables' pew, benches dated 1638, a rectory pew of 1702 and then, most spectacular of all, St. Anton's Cage (see below).
+Simon Jenkins, in his England's Thousand Best Churches, suggests that ".. the church could qualify as a museum of ecclesiastical seating".
+On the north aisle is a churchwarden's pew, which seats eight, dating from 1690, then a constables' pew, benches dated 1638, a rectory pew of 1702 and then St. Anton's Cage (see below).

-At the east end of the north aisle there is a chantry chapel dedicated to St Nicholas which is also known as the Soldiers Chapel.
-It contains evidence of a stair to a rood loft, probable remains of a piscina and an altar stone dating from the Middle Ages and mounted on the wall.
-The chapel is surrounded by a screen from the 15th century.
+At the east end of the north aisle there is a chantry chapel dedicated to St Nicholas, also known as the Soldiers' Chapel.
+It contains evidence of a stair to a rood loft, the likely remnants of a piscina and a Medieval altar stone.
+The chapel is surrounded by a 15th century screen.
 A chantry chapel at the east end of the south aisle is dedicated to St Mary.
 It too is surrounded by a 15th-century screen and contains a piscina probably from the 14th century, with an ogee-shaped head.
 The chapel contains square, wooden pews.
 The north aisle's north door is oak with glass bullseyes and is enclosed by a wooden porch.
 The chancel measures 51 ft 6 in by 24 ft 6 in.
 The stalls were carved in about 1430 and came from the church at Whalley Abbey.
 Rare amongst medieval works, the name of the craftsman, a Mr Eatough, has survived.